-Interior and exterior walls begin to show signs of damage when a house's foundation settles.
-Most commonly, you will see large cracks that appear at the exterior corners of the home, and in severe cases, the cracks will work their way inside to the drywall as well.
-This happens when the foundation cracks and the walls are no longer fully supported.
+When a foundation is affected by differential settlement, large cracks may also develop at the exterior corners of the home, and in severe cases, the cracks might even work their way inside the drywall.
+This usually happens when the foundation cracks, meaning the walls are no longer fully supported.
 If you see any cracked walls in a home you intend to buy, make sure to have an inspection done to determine the depth of the problem and how it can be repaired.

 Another common sign of trouble is crumbling around the foundation.
-Also referred to as concrete spalling, this can happen when water has collected against the foundation over time, softening the concrete.
-At first, it may look like just a few loose flakes of concrete on the outside, but a quick inspection with a screwdriver or other hard tool will tell you how far the damage has gone.
-If the screwdriver leaves a white streak behind, the underlying concrete is still hard and stable, there may not be a problem at all, but if the concrete continues to flake and break off as you drag the screwdriver, it might have gotten too soft to support the house, and repairing it can be very difficult, so it might be necessary to replace a part of it or, in the worst-case scenario, the entire structure.
+Also referred to as concrete spalling, this can happen when the water has collected underneath the foundation over time, softening the concrete.
+At first, it may look like a few loose flakes of concrete.
+But dragging a screwdriver or another hard tool across the concrete surface will tell you how far the damage has gone.
+If the screwdriver leaves a white streak behind, the underlying concrete is still sound and stable, which means there may not be a problem at all.
+If the concrete structure continues to flake and break off as you drag the screwdriver, it might have gotten too soft to support the house.
+In that case, repairing the foundation can be very difficult, so it might be necessary to replace a part of it or, in the worst-case scenario, the entire structure.

-Even if the walls themselves appear solid, you will also want to look for signs of seepage occurring on the ground floor.
-This can best be identified by a musty smell that permeates the lower levels of the house.
-However, if water is seeping through, there will also be visual signs of damage such as discoloration and/or efflorescence, which tends to occur as a result of water-soluble minerals being carried to the surface of the wall by water.
+Even if the walls of a home appear solid, you will also want to look for signs of seepage, which are usually more obvious on the ground floor.
+This can best be identified by a musty smell that permeates the lower level of the house.
+If water is seeping through, there will also be visual signs of damage, such as discoloration and/or efflorescence, which tends to occur as a result of water-soluble minerals being carried to the surface of the wall by water.

-If your initial inspection of the house's foundation passes the test, you will still want to conduct a thorough assessment of the home’s plumbing.
+Let’s assume the house you want to purchase passes the initial inspection.
+In that case, you should still conduct a thorough assessment of the home’s plumbing system.
 Much of a home’s plumbing runs beneath or through the foundation.
-As a result, even minor shifts and settling can apply pressure to the pipes and cause hidden leaks.
-If a leak is left unaddressed over a period of time, it will eventually erode the soil from beneath the slab and cause a serious foundation problem.
+As a result, even minor shifts could apply pressure to the pipes and cause underground leaks.
+If a leak is left unaddressed, it will eventually erode the soil from beneath the structure and cause a serious foundation problem.
 Depending on how long the plumbing leak has been going on, it might have also affected the slab, floor, drywall, and even furniture.

 As you walk through the house, make note of any uneven floors you come across.
 Some floors may be uneven due to damaged joists, while others are a sign of deeper damage that might have been caused by a foundation problem.
-If the floor sags in some areas, appears uneven or feels bouncy and/or soft, make sure to have an inspector look at the root cause.
+If the floor sags in some areas, appears uneven or feels bouncy and/or soft, make sure to have a professional inspect both the floor and foundation.

-These are just some of the common problems you will come across in older homes as you search for your very own vintage gem.
-Make sure to look closely at any home you are considering purchasing for signs of major foundation damage which might cost thousands of dollars to repair in the future.
-If you are looking for a reliable foundation repair contractor that’s ready to offer you a free foundation inspection and estimate as well as plenty of information about different foundation repair solutions, feel free to contact Allied Foundation today.
+These are just some of the common problems you may come across in older homes as you search for your very own vintage gem.
+Make sure to look closely at any home you are considering purchasing for signs of major foundation damage that might cost thousands of dollars to repair in the future.
+If you are looking for a reliable foundation repair contractor that’s ready to offer you a free foundation inspection and estimate as well as plenty of information about different foundation repair solutions, feel free to contact Allied Foundation today!